invidian/secure-and-reproducible-arch-linux/README.md

 ###### Generating PUK

 Now, we need to generate PUK, which will be used, when you type your PIN incorrectly 3 times.
-PUK will be stored on Offline Secure Volume, so once you lock your PIV applet, you will need access to it to be able to unlock it.
+PUK will be stored on Offline Backup Volume, so once you lock your PIV applet, you will need access to it to be able to unlock it.

 To generate PUK, run the command below: